Columbine High School massacre: Isolation

-Rejection was also highlighted as a cause.
+Rejection was also highlighted as a possible cause.
 Social cliques within high schools such as the Trench Coat Mafia were widely discussed.
 One perception formed was that Harris and Klebold were both outcasts who had been isolated from their classmates, prompting feelings of helplessness, insecurity, and depression, as well as a strong need for power and attention.
 Harris's last journal entry reads, "I hate you people for leaving me out of so many fun things", while Klebold wrote "The lonely man strikes with absolute rage."
 In an interview, Brown described them as the school's worst outcasts, "the losers of the losers".

 This concept too has been questioned, as both Harris and Klebold had a close circle of friends and a wider informal social group.
 Cullen and Brockell both also say they were not in the Trench Coat Mafia and were not isolated outcasts or loners.
 Other close friends of the pair such as Chad Laughlin and Nathan Dykeman state the duo were not outcasts.
 Peter Langman also concurs by also arguing against the pair being loners and outcasts.

 Political terrorism

 Some peers, such as Robyn Anderson, stated that the pair were not interested in Nazism, and they did not worship or admire Hitler in any way.
 However, in retrospect, Anderson also stated that there were many things the pair did not tell friends.
 Harris at least did revere the Nazis, often praising them in his journal.

-While some sources claim that there is a connection to Hitler's birthday (20 April 1889), the theory is dismissed by others since the date of the attack had been delayed due to a munitions problem.
+While some sources claim that there is a connection to Hitler's birthday (April 20, 1889), the theory is dismissed by others since the date of the attack had been delayed due to a munitions problem.

 Sociologist Ralph Larkin has theorized that the massacre was to trigger a revolution of outcast students and the dispossessed: "[A]s an overtly political act in the name of oppressed students victimized by their peers. [...]
 The Columbine shootings redefined such acts not merely as revenge but as a means of protest of bullying, intimidation, social isolation, and public rituals of humiliation."

 In contrast with the theory that the attack was political, one author argues Columbine was only increasingly linked to terrorism after the September 11 attacks.